rexgarland/beep-designer/README.md

 ## Parameters

-Design a beep based on this model:
+Design a beep based on this amplitude envelope model:

 ![model](model.png)

 Replace any variable name above in the command line tool.